Capitalism Is a B*tch, but I Can’t Help My Friends Anymore

 A

 Riese: Unfortunately, you can’t and won’t convince her to leave this woman, she has to make that choice for herself.
 I think it’s valiant to try, though.
-That said — I think getting her to a place where she understands the ways that this age gap and its power dynamic is potentially problematic is probably the more difficult journey, because that dynamic can be analyzed on a macro level and you want to really narrow down to the exact specifics of the relationship she has with this woman and how the woman behaves towards her.
-When I was that age I had literally no clue that so many of my relationships were so unhealthy, I thought true love was supposed to be painful.
-When I’ve been in emotionally abusive or toxic relationships, I still remember so many specific moments from people trying to intervene.
+That said — I don’t think focusing on the age difference is the most effective approach here.
+(But more on that at the end of my answer!)
+I’d suggest really getting down to the exact specifics of the relationship she has with this woman and how the woman treats her and behaves towards her.
+When I’ve been in emotionally abusive or toxic relationships — or simply in relationships that were not serving me, that were breaking my heart — I still remember so many specific moments from people trying to intervene.
+Nothing changed overnight, but every single one of those people and those moments helped get me out a little closer.

 In 2004, was coming in from the balcony at a party with my Macaroni Grill friends, because I’d been on the balcony talking to my boyfriend (my co-workers liked to joke that i was the “person most likely to be outside on the phone,” because my boyfriend would get mad and come looking for me if i didn’t answer, so I always answered).
 When I came back inside, they were all passing around photos they’d just developed and I could see how life had been going on all around me all that time, connections made and grown, and I wasn’t in the pictures.
 I’d always been in the other room, or I hadn’t showed up at all.